AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_ExecutableModel.rst

    .. py:method:: ExecutableModel.getReactionRates(*args)
       :module: roadrunner

+      Returns a vector of reaction rates for the current state of the model.

       :param numpy.ndarray index: (optional) an index array indicating which items to return.
       :returns: an array of reaction rates.
       :rtype: numpy.ndarray